Teanau Tuiono: First term, 2020–2023

 During his campaign, Tuiono pledged to tackle wealth inequality in New Zealand.

+Second term, 2023–present

+During the 2023 New Zealand general election, Tuiono was re-elected to Parliament on the Greens' party list.

+In late November 2023, Tuiono assumed the Green Party's Pacific Region, education, workplace relations and safety, space, national security and intelligence, and overseas development assistance spokesperson portfolios.

+On 7 December 2023, Tuiono was appointed as the third assistant speaker, the first Green Party MP to become a member on the speaker team and the second MP, after Peter Hilt in 1996, from a party other than National or Labour to become an assistant speaker.

+On 10 April 2024, Tuiono's member's bill "Citizenship (Western Samoa) (Restoration) Amendment Bill" passed its first reading with the support of the opposition Green, Labour, Te Pāti Māori and the government coalition parties ACT and New Zealand First.
+The bill proposes restoring citizenship eligibility to a group of older Samoans born between 1924 and 1949 when Samoa was still a New Zealand mandate territory.
+The bill passed its second reading on 25 October, with the National party changing their position to support it after over 24,000 submissions were made during the select committee process.
+On 20 November, the bill passed its third reading with unanimous support.

 Views and positions

 In December 2020, Tuiono joined fellow Green MP Golriz Ghahraman and Labour MP Ibrahim Omer in pledging to form a new parliamentary Palestine friendship group to "raise the voices of Palestinian peoples in the New Zealand Parliament" during an event organised by the Wellington Palestine advocacy group to mark the International Day of Solidarity with the Palestinian people.

 Tuiono serves as his party's agriculture spokesperson.
 He supports regenerative agriculture and a move away from intensive dairy farming.

-He considers it appropriate for MPs to be able to pledge allegiance to Te Tiriti O Waitangi instead of to the queen.
+He considers it appropriate for MPs to be able to pledge allegiance to Te Tiriti O Waitangi instead of to the King.